 - Serotonin, when it is too high it can cause sweating, muscle twitching and mental confusion.
 When it is low it leads to depression,

 - Gamma-aminobutryic acid (GABA), is a really important neurotransmitter as it has direct influence over the functioning of the pituitary gland.
-When there are high levels of GABA circulating, you have all the sensations of having a full on anxiety attack.
+When there are high levels of GABA circulating, you have all the sensations of having a full on panic attack.
 When levels are low, depression, anxiety, poor sleep and other mood disorders are common.

 - Adrenaline and Noradrenaline, these are vital for our reaction to ‘fight and flight’, yes we do want our blood pressure to increase if we are chased by a T-rex.
 However when both of these are high; anxiety, poor response to stress, anger, irritability, carbohydrate cravings and sleep problems result.
 When these are low depression, apathy, lack of focus and energy are the problems.